 Let us come back to the finite group action.
 The action of $G$ on $A$ induces an action of $G$ on the category of (left) $A$-modules.
-We write this induced action in the exponential form, that is, $M^g$ is the module $M$ with the action of $A$ twisted by $g$:
+We write this induced action in the exponential form, that is, ${^g M}$ is the module $M$ with the action of $A$ twisted by $g$:

-An $A$-module $M$ is called {\em $G$-invariant} if $M^g\cong M$ for any $g\in G$.
+An $A$-module $M$ is called {\em $G$-invariant} if ${^g M}\cong M$ for any $g\in G$.
 The restriction of an $AG$-module $M$ is a $G$-invariant $A$-module.
-The converse is almost true (Lemma \ref{L:AG-mod}).
-Those $kQ$-modules admitting a $kQG$-module structure are our main interest.
+The converse is almost true (Lemma \ref{L:AG-mod}) but false in general.
+Those $kQ$-modules admitting a $kQG$-module structure are of our main interest.
 In fact, we only need something weaker called {\em proj-coherently $G$-invariant} (Definition \ref{D:G-invariant}).
-They contain all exceptional representations of $Q$ (Observation \ref{ob:rigidSchur}).
+They contain all exceptional modules of $G$-stable dimension vectors (Observation \ref{ob:rigidSchur}).
 To construct such $kQ$-modules, we need to concretely describe the Morita equivalence functor $kQ_G$-$\module\to kQG$-$\module$ composed with the restriction functor $kQG$-$\module\to kQ$-$\module$.
-This can be done as long as we can compute all idempotents of the group algebra $k[G]$ (see Section \ref{ss:functors}).
+This can be done as long as we can compute a complete set of primitive orthogonal idempotents of the group algebra $k[G]$ (see Section \ref{ss:functors}).